 Civilization 6 modding tools and Steam Workshop support finally came along with the Australian Summer update, so there's lots of great modding to come.
 But the community got started well before the tools, and there's already lot out there, both on Workshop and not.
 These mods are our favorites released so far, with a focus on general graphics, gameplay, and UI tweaks over individual new civilizations, which you can find many of on the Workshop.

 On top of that, you can do some tinkering of your own as Civilization 6’s XML files and Lua scripts sit uncompressed in the game directory—we’ve already and written about a simple way to modify Civ 6’s starting conditions here.

 Installing Civilization 6 mods

-Civ 6 doesn’t have Steam Workshop support yet, but most mods can easily be installed by creating a folder called ‘Mods’ in your Civilization 6 user directory: \Documents\My Games\Sid Meier's Civilization VI.
+Mods that aren't on Workshop can be installed by creating a folder called ‘Mods’ in your Civilization 6 user directory: \Documents\My Games\Sid Meier's Civilization VI.

 Extract mods to your new Mods folder (with each mod in its own subfolder) and then enable them from the ‘Additional Content’ menu in-game.
 Some mods may have extra steps, which I’ll describe in their individual entries.

 If you want to make changes to Civ 6’s files yourself, the simplest way is to make direct changes to the files in Civilization 6’s install directory (after backing up the originals, of course).
 First, find Civ 6’s install folder.
 You can do this by right-clicking on the game in your Steam library, and selecting Properties > Local Files > Browse Local Files.
 The default install location is Program Files (x86)\Steam\steamapps\common\Sid Meier’s Civilization 6.
 Identify the file you want to mess with, save a copy, and go for it—just don’t forget what you’ve changed.